EXECUTIVE COUNCIL

 President & Arlington Director

 Mark believes that speech and debate can transform lives, improving students’ confidence and teaching invaluable communication skills.
-He enjoys recruiting new schools and coaches to this amazing activity.
-When not at a WACFL tournament, he enjoys bicycling and travelling to Estonia.
+He enjoys recruiting new schools and coaches to this fantastic activity.
+When not at a WASDL tournament, he enjoys bicycling and travelling to Estonia.

 Mark has a bachelor’s degree in Economics from Ohio University and a Masters of Business Administration degree from George Washington University.